iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - Random forest creates a model that is more accurate and less prone to `overfitting` than a single decision tree.
 - `Bagging`: Multiple decision trees are trained in `parallel` to form one strong accurate predicting model.
 - Adding multiple decision trees reduces the risk of `error` and `overfitting` by reducing the variance.
 - Random forests are accurate, robust to `overfitting`, used for both `regression` and `classification`.
-Can be trained on data of any type (numerical, categorical, and ordinal data)
+- Random forest can be trained on data of any type (numerical, categorical, and ordinal data)

+**Advantages:**
+- RF can handle large datasets with high features and can provide accurate results.
+- RF can handle non-linear relationships between features and target variables.
+- RF can handle missing values in the data.
+- RF performs feature selection by building multiple decision trees.
+- Each tree is built using a random selection of features and observations from the dataset.
+- Feature sampling ensures that different trees in the random forest use different subsets of features during training.
+- This allows the RF to capture a wider range of patterns and relationships within the data.
+- Each tree in the random forest can calculate the importance of a feature.
+- A feature that decreases the impurity is an important feature of the model.
+- Feature importance is calculated.

 ```python
 from sklearn.ensemble import RandomForestClassifier